PomfretFRC7760/Reefscape/README.md

 - [ ] Test/fix autonomous driving with robot rotation
 - [ ] Fix gyroscope logic so it doesn't need to be zeroed at the start of teleop
-- [ ] Ensure gyroscope is being read correctly in auto All are possibly fixed but have not been tested
+- [ ] Ensure gyroscope is being read correctly in auto
 ### Features coming soon
 - [x] Semi autonomous control in teleop
     - [x] Robot pose from Apriltags